 About the Office of the Vice-Provost, Faculty Affairs

-As a diverse and inclusive community of engaged and innovative scholars, students, staff, alumni and community partners, Ryerson’s commitment to the principles of equity, diversity and inclusion (EDI) are embedded in all our initiatives and activities.
-Embracing diverse perspectives, offering campus spaces and services in which community members feel safe and supported, EDI in hiring and promotion practices, are top priorities reflective of this commitment.
+As a diverse and inclusive community of engaged and innovative scholars, students, staff, alumni and community partners, Ryerson’s commitment to the principles of equity, diversity, and inclusion (EDI) are embedded in all our initiatives and activities.
+Embracing diverse perspectives, offering campus spaces and services in which community members feel safe and supported and embedding EDI into hiring and tenure and promotion practices, are top priorities reflective of this commitment.

 Stay safe and take care of yourself and each other!